Adversarial Robustness through Bias Variance Decomposition: A New Perspective for Federated Learning: Instantiated Algorithm

+We observe that the empirical estimate of $\nabla_x B_{MSE}(x)$ ha higher computational complexity than $\nabla_x B_{CE}(x)$ because it involves the gradient calculation of prediction vector $f_{\mathcal{D}_k}(x; w_k)$ over the input tensor $x$.
+Besides, it is easy to show that the empirical estimate of $\nabla_x V_{MSE}(x)$ is also computationally expensive.
+A comparison between using CE and MSE losses is presented in Subsection~\ref{sec:mse_ce}.

-algorithm are: bias-variance attacks for generating adversarial examples on the server, and adversarial training with poisoned server examples and clean local examples on each client.
-Therefore, a robust decentralized learning model could be optimized by iteratively updating the adversarial examples and local model parameters.
+We present a novel robust \underline{fed}erated learning algorithm with our proposed \underline{b}ias-\underline{v}ariance \underline{a}ttacks, named \textit{\tt \model}.
+Following the framework defined in Eq.~(\ref{eq:maximization}) and Eq.~(\ref{eq:minimization}), key components of our algorithm are (1) bias-variance attacks for generating adversarial examples on the server, and (2) adversarial training using poisoned server examples together with clean local examples on each client.
+Therefore, we optimize these two objectives by producing the adversarial examples $\hat{\mathcal{D}}_s$ and updating the local model parameters $w$ iteratively.

 The proposed algorithm is summarized in Alg.~\ref{algorithm:RobustFed}.
-It is given the server's $\mathcal{D}_{s}$ and clients' training data $\{\mathcal{D}_k\}_{k=1}^K$ as input, and outputs a robust global model on the server.
-To begin with, it initializes the server's model parameter $w_G$ and perturbed data $\hat{\mathcal{D}}_s$, and then assigns to the randomly selected clients (Steps 4-5).
-Each client optimizes its own local model with the received parameters $w$ and $\hat{\mathcal{D}}_s$ (Steps 6-8), and then uploads the updated parameters back to the server.
-Then, the server updates the perturbed data $\hat{\mathcal{D}}_s$ (Step 9) using our proposed bias-variance attack algorithm (see Alg.~\ref{BVDAttack}) and global model parameters (Step 10) using an aggregation method, e.g., FedAvg~\cite{mcmahan2017communication}.
+Given the server's $\mathcal{D}_{s}$ and clients' training data $\{\mathcal{D}_k\}_{k=1}^K$ as input, the output is a robust global model on the server.
+In this case, the clean server data $\mathcal{D}_{s}$ will be shared with all the clients.
+First, it initializes the server's model parameter $w_G$ and perturbed data $\hat{\mathcal{D}}_s$, and then assigns to the randomly selected clients (Steps 4-5).
+Next, each client optimizes its own local model (Steps 6-15) with the received global parameters $w_G$ as well as its own clean data $\mathcal{D}_k$, and uploads the updated parameters as well as the gradients of the local model on each shared server example back to the server.
+At last, the server generates the perturbed data $\hat{\mathcal{D}}_s$ (Step 16-19) using the proposed bias-variance attacks with aggregations (model parameters average, bias gradients average, and variance gradients average) in a similar manner as FedAvg~\citep{mcmahan2017communication}.
+These aggregations can be privacy secured if additive homomorphic encryption~\citep{homomorphic_encryption} is applied.

-Specifically, for client update (see Alg.~\ref{ClientUpdate}), each client initializes its local model $f_{\mathcal{D}}(\cdot)$ with the received global parameters $w_G$, and then optimizes the local model with its own clean data $\mathcal{D}_k$ and the received data $\hat{\mathcal{D}}_s$.
-Following~\cite{mcmahan2017communication,xie2019dba}, considering the neural network model $f(\cdot)$, we use Stochastic Gradient Descent (SGD) to train $E$ epochs with local learning rate $\eta$ and batch size $B$ in each client.